 The content of the textbook is written in Markdown (.md files).
 But it's not your standard markdown.
 Mathigon has extended the standard syntax to include things like input fields, sliders, reveals, and custom classes that power the interactive elements of the textbook.
 The selection of Markdown as the content source strikes a balance between ease-to-edit and customization.

-- Fermat.js: A mathematics, statistics and geometry library, containing everything from number theory to random numbers, expression parsing, and linear algebra classes.
+- Fermat.js: A mathematics, statistics, and geometry library, containing everything from number theory to random numbers, expression parsing, and linear algebra classes.

 - Boost.js: A library for simplifying browser APIs – from DOM manipulation to web components, event handling, animations, routing, multi-threading, and AJAX requests.

 From the technical overview, it is not hard to see that Mathigon is truly a technology company, not a content aggregator or publisher.
-That's perhaps what we need to revolutionize the textbook industry: the collaboration between software engineers, designers, and educators who care about the future of education and quality of educational resources.
+That's perhaps what we need to revolutionize the textbook industry: the collaboration between software engineers, designers, and educators who care about the future of education and the quality of educational resources.

 Traditional online textbook providers like VitalSource are led by 50-year-old men who are out of touch with how students want and how they learn.
 They are content aggregators whose technology is outdated and not delightful.
 They only partner with publishers to distribute textbooks online but take no interest in re-fitting the content for new generations of readers who come to expect high levels of personalization, interactivity, and excellent design.

 If any company wants to become a major disruptor and lead the online textbook revolution, it must bring together a group of academics, software engineers, designers, and educators.
 It also has to look to Mathigon for the excellent example it has set.